0-jij-0/CompetitiveProgramming/Competitive Programming Syllabus/Level 1/Basic Techniques/README.md

 Although every programming language has its own sorting function, the ideas behind sorting algorithms can be very useful and sometimes need to be implemented from scratch.

-There's also a concept of stability that you should grasp.
+There are two concepts of interest when talking about sorting algorithms.
+The first one is the concept of <b/>in-place sorting</b>, which are sorting algorithms that operate of the array itself, instead of using additional memory.
+The second one is the concept of <b/>stability</b>.
 A sorting algorithm is called stable if elements deemed equal preserve their relative order.
 This means if I'm sorting the list $\{34, 12, 1, 1024, 239\}$ based on the number of digits, $\{1, 34, 12, 239, 1024\}$ is called a stable sorting whereas $\{1, 12, 34, 239, 1024\}$ is not, because $34$ and $12$ have equal number of digits but did not preserve their relative order.

 Here's a list of interesting sorting algorithms: